 An inclusive process for a sustainable peace:Colombia

-Since the signing of the peace agreement in Colombia, we have been actively supporting the participation of conflict-affected women and marginalised groups in its implementation.
+Since the signing of the peace agreement in Colombia with the FARC-EP guerillas, we have been actively supporting the participation of conflict-affected women in its implementation.

 Women demand participation in transitional justice:Nepal

-Women were directly affected by the ten-year conflict in Nepal, many as combatants.
-Yet, they were effectively excluded from the peace negotiations and their access to transitional justice processes remains severely restricted.
+Women were directly affected by the ten-year conflict in Nepal, but were largely excluded from the peace negotiations.
+We promote the participation of women in the transitional justice processes and in conflict transformation.

 Using the transition to work for sustainable peace:Philippines